Wayve

 Wayve Technologies Ltd is a British autonomous driving technology company focused on developing self-driving vehicle systems through end-to-end deep learning.
-Founded in 2017 by researchers from the University of Cambridge, Wayve’s approach eschews detailed 3D maps and hand-coded rules in favor of a self-learning “AI driver” that learns from camera data and driving experience.
-The London-headquartered startup has garnered significant attention and funding for its vision-based method, raising over $1.3 billion from investors including SoftBank, Microsoft, Nvidia, and others.
+Founded in 2017 by researchers from the University of Cambridge, Wayve’s approach eschews detailed 3D maps and hand-coded rules, in favour of a self-learning "AI driver" that learns from camera data and driving experience.

 History

-Wayve was founded in Cambridge, England, in 2017 by Amar Shah and Alex Kendall, two machine learning PhD students at the University of Cambridge.
+Wayve was founded in Cambridge, England, on 21 August 2017, by Amar Shah and Alex Kendall, two machine learning PhD students at the University of Cambridge.
 Shah initially served as CEO while Kendall was CTO, and the pair set out to develop an unconventional self-driving car system using machine learning at every layer of the driving task.
 In May 2018, Wayve emerged from stealth mode with backing from early-stage investors.
-At this time the company had around 10 employees, and its advisory investors included academics like Professor Zoubin Ghahramani (Uber’s Chief Scientist) who shared Wayve’s vision of a learning-centric driving AI.
+At this time the company had around 10 employees, and its advisory investors included Uber’s Chief Scientist, Zoubin Ghahramani, who shared Wayve’s vision of a learning-centric driving AI.

 In 2019, Wayve achieved a milestone by training a car to drive autonomously on public roads it had never seen before, using only cameras, a basic GPS map, and end-to-end deep learning control.
-The company moved its base to London and secured a $20 million Series A funding round in November 2019.
-This investment enabled Wayve to launch a pilot fleet of autonomous electric vehicles in central London for real-world testing.
-During these trials, Wayve’s cars (such as retrofitted Jaguar I-Pace SUVs) began navigating the complex, narrow streets of London to prove the system’s ability to adapt to challenging urban scenarios.
+The company moved its base to London and secured $20 million in Series A funding in November 2019.
+This investment enabled Wayve to launch a pilot fleet of autonomous electric test vehicles in central London.
+During these trials, Wayve’s cars (such as retrofitted Jaguar I-Pace SUVs) began navigating London streets to prove the system’s ability.

-In 2020, co-founder Amar Shah departed the company, and Alex Kendall assumed the role of CEO.
+In 2020, Shah departed the company, and Kendall became CEO.

-The startup joined the Microsoft for Startups: Autonomous Driving program in 2020, leveraging Microsoft Azure’s cloud computing for training its machine learning models at scale.
-It also committed to testing exclusively on electric vehicles, reflecting a goal to reduce carbon emissions.
+The startup joined the Microsoft for Startups: Autonomous Driving program in 2020, leveraging Microsoft Azure’s cloud computing for training its models at scale.
+It also committed to testing exclusively on electric vehicles, and a goal to reduce carbon emissions.